-If your website is still using HTTP and is not HTTPS security enabled, this could pose a threat to your website, traffic and future business.
+If your website is still using HTTP versus HTTPS, it could pose a threat to your website security, traffic and brand.

-Google further explains, “Chrome’s new interface will help users understand that all HTTP sites are not secure and continue to move the web towards a secure HTTPS web by default.”
+Google further explained, “Chrome’s new interface will help users understand that all HTTP sites are not secure and continue to move the web towards a secure HTTPS web by default.”

-Why is this now a requirement?
-HTTP uses Hypertext Transfer Protocol.
-This network protocol standard allows web browsers and servers to communicate and exchange data on demand.
+Security is critical.
+HTTP (Hypertext Transfer Protocol) — is a network protocol standard that allows web browsers and servers to communicate and exchange data on demand.
 With HTTP, all data entered into the unsecured site is sent in plain text and can be hacked.
-We’ve been increasingly contacted by HTTP website owners for assistance with malware and other security related issues.

-HTTPS stands for Hypertext Transport Protocol Secure.
-HTTPS is powered by TLS protocol (Transport Layer Security) and the SSL protocol (Secure Sockets Layer) which are digital certificates more commonly known as an SSL/TLS certificate.
-Think of TLS as an updated, more secure version of SSL.
 HTTPS establishes an encrypted connection between a web server and a browser.
-It also authenticates the server you are connecting to and protects transmitted data from unintended recipients and hackers, including contact capture data, username/password logins, credit card/payment details.
+It also authenticates the server you are connecting to and protects transmitted data from unintended recipients and hackers, including contact capture data, username/password logins and credit card/payment details.

 1. Secure is faster – HTTPS is a more technically advanced and secure network protocol solution than HTTP.
 HTTPS is better as it unlocks both performance improvements and powerful new features that are not available with HTTP.
 SSL is also required for Accelerated Mobile Pages (AMP).
 See our AMP article for more information.

-2. Visitor Trust – Your website visitors want to know that they can trust your site and can quickly and readily see the lock (for now).
+2. Visitor Trust – Your website visitors want to know that they can trust your site and can quickly and readily see the lock .
 If your clients/website visitors know you’re secure, they’re far more likely to do business with you and revisit your site.

 4. HTTPS is Becoming the Universal Norm – As demand for security and privacy grows we are seeing a more secure web.
-According to Google:
+According to recent numbers from Google: